swaingotnochill/Python_Projects/README.md

-# A basic TicTacToe game made in free time using pygame library.
-Right now it requires two players, but will add an AI
+#Tic-Tac Toe
-# for singleplayer mode.
+A basic TicTacToe game made in free time using pygame library.
+Right now it requires two players, but will add an AI for singleplayer mode.